FrameOS/frameos-docs/docs/apps/apps.md

 # FrameOS Apps

-There are many apps you can deploy on your frame:
+There are many apps you can deploy on your frame.
+We'll soon have a repository anyone can contribute to.

 ## Image Generation